-All members of our community are encouraged to act responsibly, work collaboratively, and whenever possible, assist each other to promptly, accurately, and effectively report all unsafe incidents and criminal offenses to Texas Tech Police Department, the local police department, or any Campus Security Authority (CSA) or responsible employee.
+All community members are encouraged to act responsibly, work collaboratively, and whenever possible, assist each other to promptly, accurately, and effectively report all unsafe incidents and criminal offenses to the Texas Tech Police Department, or any Campus Security Authority (CSA) or Responsible Employee.
 Instructions for reporting campus policy violations, crimes, and Title IX incidents are included in this report.

 This report should be a valuable, informative tool.
-Please review the information on campus policies, procedures, reporting options, and resources, including the campus safety tips, carefully.
-Personal safety is the responsibility of all, and we need your assistance in helping to maintain a safe campus environment.
+Please carefully review the information on campus policies, procedures, reporting options, and resources, including the campus safety tips.
+Personal safety is everyone's responsibility, and we need your assistance in maintaining a safe campus environment.

-This report reviews important crime statistics specific to this campus with a breakdown of each Clery geographical location.
-Texas Tech University encourages readers to read the information prior to the crime statistics, as this will give valuable information as it relates to the specific crimes and geography being reported.
+This report reviews vital crime statistics specific to this campus with a breakdown of each Clery geographical location.
+Texas Tech encourages readers to read all information before the crime statistics, as this will give valuable details related to the specific crimes and geography being reported.